jblotus/explosivewebsprogramming/source/_posts/2013-02-01-simply-scale-with-nginx-memcached-php-fpm-and-apc.md

 ### So what does Nginx do differently compared to Apache?

-  * nginx uses a set number of &#8220;workers&#8221; (Apache 2.4 has something similar now) and those workers utilize a predictable number of threads.
+  * nginx uses a set number of "workers&#8221; (Apache 2.4 has something similar now) and those workers utilize a predictable number of threads.
   * when a request is received, the response is asynchronous so the thread won't stay open until it has something to do.
 When the web server has a response ready it will be sent back to the client.
-  * This is called &#8220;never block, finish fast&#8221;.
+  * This is called "never block, finish fast&#8221;.
 Think of an event loop in JavaScript.
   * Most static assets are buffered to memory so they get served very fast

 Nginx handles this problem by using the Reactor pattern, which is another way of saying it is event driven.
 When a request comes in, nginx passes it off to the appropriate handler, but it does not hold a process or thread open waiting for the response!
 Only when the response is ready does nginx send it back to the client.
 Nginx also buffers static files to memory for increased performance, meaning that the hard disk doesn't have to be touched for some requests.
 I would argue the majority of requests against a web server are for static assets.